GForceWeb/EmoteOverlayTools/README.md

 A set of specific animation commands that accept emotes along with optional quantity and interval values

 - !er rain
 - !er rise
 - !er volcano
 - !er firework
 - !er explode
+- !er lefttwave
 - !er rightwave
 - !er carousel
 - !er spiral
+- !er dvd
+- !er text TEXT_TO_WRITE

 All animations have default values for quantity and interval so there's never a need to specify them.
 But you can get creative and add values like so: